mgalland/docker-for-teaching/README.md

 5. Finally enter `rstudio` as the user name and your select password.

 __Explanations:__
-The `--rm` removes the container when it has been run.
-No need to store it into your computer after use.
+The `--detach` flag makes sure the container is still running in the background after the prompt returns.
 The base image is built on a RStudio server that will ask you for two things: a user name that is always __rstudio__ and __a password__ which is one you have to create.
 You will be asked for a user name and a password.

-This RNA-seq Docker image also contains datasets:
-- Dataset 1: the raw and scaled counts from the [NASA GeneLab GSL38 RNA-seq and proteomics experiment](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-38/).

 ## 1.6 Shotgun microbiome RNA-seq
 A Dockerfile for the [Carpentries incubator lesson on shotgun metagenomics](https://carpentries-incubator.github.io/metagenomics/).